 Official Plan and Zoning By-law Amendments

-In considering amendments to the Official Plan and/or Zoning By- law, the evaluation will be premised on the fact that notwithstanding the need for aggregate resources, it is essential to ensure that aggregate operations are carried out with minimal adverse impact.
+In considering amendments to the Official Plan and/or Zoning By- law to establish or expand a mineral aggregate operation, the evaluation will be premised on the fact that notwithstanding the need for aggregate resources, it is essential to ensure that aggregate operations are carried out with minimal adverse impact.
+Applications shall be supported by studies that are based on predictable, measurable, objective effects on people and the environment.
+Such studies will be based on Provincial Standards, regulations and guidelines, where they exist and will consider and identify methods of addressing the anticipated impacts in the area affected by the mineral aggregate operation.

-When considering applications for amendments to establish or expand aggregate operations, Council will have regard for the following:

-the compatibility of the proposed use with adjacent land uses;
+All applications shall be supported by information that addresses:

+i) The natural heritage features and areas and ecological functions on the site and within 120 metres;

+ii) Nearby communities, residences and businesses;

+iii) Agricultural resources and activities;

+iv) The quality and quantity of groundwater and surface water;

+v) The significant built heritage resources, protected heritage properties, significant cultural heritage landscapes and significant archaeological resources on the site and in the area;

+vi) The groundwater recharge and discharge functions on the site and within 500 metres;

+vii) Surface water features in the area; and,

+viii) Nearby wells used for drinking water purposes.

+ix) The effect of the additional truck traffic on the ability of an existing haul route to function as a safe and efficient haul route considering among other matters the following:

+The types of operations proposed

+Current road standards and an assessment of the proposed haul route relative to those standards

+Anticipated type of truck traffic; and

+Increases in background traffic levels together with the current levels of truck traffic and other traffic;

+x) The suitability of any new haul route.
+New mineral aggregate operations are encouraged on established haul routes.
+If a new haul route is proposed, it shall only be approved if it has been demonstrated that:

+The new haul route is, or can be made, safe and capable of handling the volume of traffic proposed;

+The selection and design of the proposed haul route has taken into consideration and addressed impacts on existing and permitted sensitive land uses along the proposed haul route;

+5.3.3.5 d)

-5.3.3.5 d) Addressing proposed haul routes in the built up area.
-Council recognizes that truck transport may require access through existing built up areas is congnizent of constraints existing in some area such as Bath and the potential impacts that may result.
+xi) Addressing proposed haul routes in the built up area.
+In the evaluation of haul routes, Council is congnizent of constraints existing in some built up areas such as Bath and the potential impacts that may result.
 Constraints may include width of roads, truck traffic near sensitive uses such as schools, speed limits, noise and vibration.
 Council also recognizes that County and Provincial highways are designed to accommodate the movement of goods and services.
 Council may, prior to approving an application which involves truck traffic, require a study which evaluates the impact within the affected built-up area on such matters as:

 safety;